 Bureau regulations to prevent mosquitoes from reaching adulthood.

-• Add bleach or other chemicals annually to kill bacteria present in the system.
+Add bleach or other chemicals annually to kill bacteria present in the system.
 A qualified professional should determine appropriate treatment.

-• Drain the system before winter if it is located above ground or partially exposed, to prevent cracking.
+Drain the system before winter if it is located above ground or partially exposed, to prevent cracking.

-• Disconnect the system from roof leaders in the
+Disconnect the system from roof leaders in the fall, if it is not intended to be used during the winter.